 Sleep in babies who are born with a visual impairment can be increasingly problematic.
 This is due to the effects on the natural occurring hormone Melatonin.
 When light and dark cannot be effectively perceived, problems ensue.

 The hormone Melatonin is high at night and low during the day.
-Its secretion is regulated by a rhythm-generating system, which is in turn regulated by light.
+Its secretion is regulated by a rhythm-generating system, which is in turn regulated by light and dark.
 Children who have a visual impairment perceive light and dark differently.
-This is where problems can arise above the usual new-born sleep pattern processes.
+This is where problems can arise beyond the usual new-born sleep pattern processes.
 Melatonin rhythms are altered in a variety of circadian rhythm disorders.
 Sleep is very important to everyone’s health.
-But as a visual impairment can affect a rhythm that you can normally create over the first few months of a child’s life, you may need to adopt some different techniques or seek the advice of a medical professional.
+As visual impairment can affect the rhythm that you can normally create over the first few months of a child’s life, you may need to adopt some different techniques or seek the advice of a medical professional.

 If you would like to find out more about the ‘science’ behind it all here are some useful links:

 Take some time to examine your child’s bedtime routine.
 You need to take full advantage of their other senses when letting them know it is getting close to sleep time!
 Smells, sounds and touch can all be utilised to trigger a bedtime routine.

 Here is a great post written by a parent for wonderbaby.org on how to manage none-24 circadian rhythm disorders:

 What ever strategies you choose to adopt, ensure you are making the most or verbal and physical cues.
 Implementing a calming pre-bedtime activity will help get your child mentally prepared to get some rest.